VipanshuVashisht/FaceTrack-Face-Recognition-and-Attendance-System/README.md

 1. Go to the home page.
 2. Click on the "Take Attendance" button.
 3. The system will use the webcam to recognize faces and mark attendance.

-### Verifying Signatures
-1. Go to the "Verify Signature" page.
-2. Enter the user's name.
-3. Upload a signature to verify.
-4. The system will compare the uploaded signature with the reference signature and display the result.

 ## Technologies Used
 - **Python:** Programming language.